Erickramirez/CarND-Behavioral-Cloning-P3-master/README.md

 ---
 ###Files Submitted & Code Quality
 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py containing the script to create and train the model and Model.ipynb
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results